-By taking the EKG/Terminal Tip Positioning Systems program, you will learn how and why the electrocardiogram (EKG or ECG) is an effective system for guided tip positioning of a central venous catheter.
+By taking the ECG/Terminal Tip Positioning Systems program, you will learn how and why the electrocardiogram (ECG) is an effective system for guided tip positioning of a central venous catheter.

-There are distinct advantages using EKG tip confirmation over conventional X-ray confirmation.
+There are distinct advantages using ECG tip confirmation over conventional X-ray confirmation.

 - Identify the importance of real-time tip confirmation

 - Describe the anatomy and electrophysiology of the heart

 - Review ECG waveforms, how they work and what each waveform represents

 - Explain how to apply ECG as a method to accurately determine terminal tip location during the placement of central venous catheters